rajkumar3934/DDS/README.md

 orders and their contents, and Transactions record payment details for each order.
 The Reviews table captures user feedback on products, Inventory manages stock levels and locations, and Shipping monitors the delivery process for orders.

+The project is divided into 6 parts and there is specific directory for each part including the deliverables.
-The following is an Entity-Relation diagram to represent the proposed schema:
+Part 1: Design and Implementation of a Distributed Database System It includes an Entity-Relation diagram to represent the proposed schema.

+Part 2: Fragmentation and Replication Techniques

+Part 3: Query Processing and Optimization Techniques

+Part 4: Distributed Transaction Management

+Part 5: Distributed NoSQL Database Systems Implementation

+Part 6: A 3-Minute Video Demo